 Welcome to the Stream & Park Cleanups Page

-Organize your own Group Cleanup
+You Can Organize a Group Cleanup

 Scout troops, corporate groups, student groups, and community organizations can schedule a group cleanup day at a park or stream year-round!
 Cleanups are open to all ages, but group leaders must be 18+ to register.